What is Better - PCP or HP Car Finance?

 Monthly payments tend to be smaller

-If you opt for a personal contract purchase, you will pay fixed monthly payments over a set period of time, with the option to pay a deposit at the start – making your monthly repayments smaller.
+If you opt for a Personal Contract Purchase (PCP), you will pay fixed monthly payments over a set period of time.
+You may have the option to pay an initial deposit at the start, making your monthly repayments smaller.

-At the end of your agreement, you can give the car back to the dealership and if there is any equity, use that for a deposit towards a new car, pay what is called the “balloon payment” – (however much is left on the car), or take out a new PCP agreement.
+At the end of your agreement, you can give the car back to the dealership.
+If there is any equity, use that for a deposit towards a new car, pay what is called the “balloon payment” (however much is left on the car).
+Or, you can take out a new PCP deal.

 Pros of a PCP Cons of a PCP